Seasonal Color Analysis

 This lack of representation can make people with non-European or non-white skin tones feel excluded or misunderstood.

-They end up with the wrong color type and wrong colors.
+They end up with the wrong color type and the wrong colors.

 The seasonal color analysis was developed based on Eurocentric beauty standards, which prioritize certain features and color palettes.